The Mission Inn Hotel & Spa: History

 In 1932, Frank Miller opened the St. Francis Atrio.
 The "Famous Fliers' Wall", added by Miller's son-in-law DeWitt Hutchings, was used to recognize notable aviators, including Amelia Earhart.
 On March 20, 1942, World War I ace Eddie Rickenbacker was honored at the inn, becoming the fifty-seventh flier added to the monument.
 Today, 151 fliers or groups of fliers are honored by having their signatures etched onto 10 in copper wings attached to the wall.

 Frank Miller died in 1935 and the inn continued under the management of his daughter and son-in-law, Allis and DeWitt Hutchings, who died in 1956.
 The inn then went through a series of ownership changes and some of its older rooms were converted to apartments and used as dorms for UC Riverside.
 In the early 1960s, St. John's College considered buying it as a location for its western campus but abandoned negotiations when John Gaw Meem donated land in Santa Fe, New Mexico.

+During the 1970s and 1980s, the Mission Inn faced significant financial difficulties and deterioration.
+There were ongoing discussions about possibly demolishing the historic hotel to make way for other developments.
+The Friends of the Mission Inn helped secure the necessary support to have The Mission Inn designated a National Historic Landmark on May 5, 1977.

+The Carley Capital Group began restoring the Mission Inn in 1985.
+However, the project faced financial difficulties and was halted in 1988 when Chemical Bank foreclosed on the property.
+The Carley Capital Group did face significant financial difficulties during their restoration of the Mission Inn, but they did not go bankrupt.
+Instead, the project was halted in 1988 when Chemical Bank foreclosed on the property due to the financial strain.
+By that time, the Carley Capital Group had already invested an estimated $40 million to $50 million into the restoration efforts.

-In 1992, Owner Duane Roberts rescued The Mission Inn Hotel & Spa from the brink of demolition, resurrecting the property’s iconic Spanish Mission-style opulence while modernizing the hotel with comfort, technology, culinary, shopping, wedding, and spa amenities.
-His wife, Owner, Vice Chairman and Chief Operating Officer Kelly Roberts, oversees the AAA Four Diamond-rated Mission Inn and maintains its lofty hospitality standards.
-The couple brings to life annual events such as the Festival of Lights, Feste dell’Amore, the Pumpkin Stroll, as well as immersive additions like Conde Nast Kelly’s Spa and Boutique and dynamic culinary venues.
+In 1992, Duane Roberts purchased the Mission Inn Hotel & Spa and restored many of the property's architectural Spanish Mission-style features and undertaking modernization of the hotel's facilities.
+His wife, Kelly, manages the hotel.
+Annual events include the Festival of Lights, Feste dell’Amore and the Pumpkin Stroll.
+Historic Hotels of America announced on August 8, 2024 that Kelly and Duane Roberts had been named recipients of the 2024 Historic Hotels of America Steward of History and Historic Preservation Award for their efforts.